QUINLAN VISUAL ARTS CENTER

 Second Tuesday of each month at the Quinlan

-12:00 pm- 1:00 pm I Free event
+12:00 pm- 1:00 pm I Open to the Public

-five ways to write an Ekphrastic poem or story
+Five ways to write an Ekphrastic poem or story.

 - Describe what you see